Head Covering of Padihorpasheraset

 Ptolemy I Soter, was a general and friends of Alexander the Great formerly from Macedon in northern Greece.
-After Alexander’s death, Ptolemy I Soter declared himself pharaoh of Egypt and created a powerful Macedonian Greek dynasty that ruled an area stretching from southern Syria to Cyrene and south to Nubia.
+After Alexander’s death, Ptolemy I Soter declared himself Pharaoh of Egypt.
+He created a powerful Macedonian Greek dynasty that ruled an area stretching from southern Syria to Cyrene and south to Nubia.

 The Roman province of Egypt was established in 30 BC after Octavian, the future Roman emperor Augustus, defeated his rival Mark Antony, deposed Pharaoh Cleopatra, and annexed the Ptolemaic Kingdom to the Roman Empire.
 The province encompassed most of modern-day Egypt except for the Sinai Peninsula.
 Called Aegyptus by the Romans, the region came to serve as a major producer of grain for the empire and had a highly developed urban economy.

 Roman Egypt was by far the wealthiest Eastern Roman province and by far the most prosperous Roman province outside of Italia.
-Alexandria, it’s capital, possessed the most significant port, and the second largest city of the Roman Empire.
+Alexandria, it’s capital, possessed the most important port, and the second-largest city of the Roman Empire.

 - Made 2,000 years ago, reflecting a tradition more than 4,000 years old.
 Yet the face is oddly familiar?

 - Nefertiti Bust

 - Merneptah Stele

 - A house altar showing Akhenaten and Nefertiti with their children

 - The Battlefield Palette 3100 BC